RolandDreger/InDesign-Styles-Colors-and-Fonts/readme.md

 | EPub Export Preferences | |
 | **Paragraph style to break InDesign document.** | :warning: |

+## Character Styles

-:warning: Paragraph style can be deleted without warning message if not applied or no item is inserted into the current document.
+:warning: Character style can be deleted without warning message if not applied or no item is inserted into the current document.
 Setting gets lost.

-## Character Styles

 | Place | Note |
 | --- | --- |